LDAR-Sim/LDAR_Sim/README.md

 NOTE: This applies to all versions following Commit 69c27ec, Made on March 1st, 2021, Previous versions of LDAR-Sim were licensed under the GNU Affero General Public License.
 All redistributions or modifications made on LDAR-Sim versions created before Commit 69c27ec (March 1st, 2021) are required to be in compliance with version 3 of the GNU Affero General Public License.

+## Special Thanks and Acknowledgements

+ The LDAR-Sim development team would like to give a special thanks and acknowledgement to the University of Calgary's Intelligent Methane Monitoring and Management System (IM3S) Group for their significant contributions to the development and growth of LDAR-Sim from 2018 to 2021.

 ## [Fox_etal_2020 Release](https://github.com/tarcadius/LDAR_Sim/tree/Fox_etal_2020)

 The Fox et al. 2020 release is immortalized in a separate branch that can be found by [clicking here](https://github.com/tarcadius/LDAR_Sim/tree/Fox_etal_2020).